jchuerva/appium-qabify2019/README.md

 ## Q&A

 1. In a journey, is it possible that the origin is the same than the destination?
 It looks weird to be and it shouldn't be possible.
 2. What is the expected behaviour after restart (close and open) the app?
 Should remember the data of the page?
 Currently, user is log out and login page is displayed

 ## Future Improvements

 - Execution in parallel to speed up the tests execution
-- Ececution is more than one device for testing how the App performace with diferent resolutions
+- Ececution in more than one android device for testing how the App performace with diferent resolutions.
+Services like [Saucelabs](https://saucelabs.com/platform/automation-tools/appium) offer this solution.